tonkeeper/w5/Specification.md

 ### Can the wallet outsource payment for gas fees?

 Yes!
 You can deliver signed messages via an internal message from a 3rd party wallet.
 Also, the message is handled exactly like an external one: after the basic checks the wallet takes care of the fees itself, so that 3rd party does not need to overpay for users who actually do have TONs.

-### Does the wallet grow with number of plugins?

-Not really.
-Wallet only accumulates code extensions.
-So if even you have 100500 plugins based on just three types of contracts, your wallet would only store extra ≈96 bytes of data.

 ### Can plugins implement subscriptions that collect tokens?